VincentClark/taskrouter-quickstart-node-v1/tutorial/part2/part2-a-setup-callback.md

 Do not worry about the TWILIO_POSTER_WORKER_ACTIVITY blank for now and we will address it later in the tutorial.

 ### server.js
+Here we will set the base for our server.
 ```javascript
 //imports
 require("dotenv").config();